 - Within six years of the dissolution if the transfer is “incident to the divorce” and specified in the divorce settlement

 The real trouble often comes years after the client has assumed ownership of the asset, and the attempt to sell it.
-Here is a look at two scenarios with varying degrees of post-divorce capital gain realization.
+Here is a look at three scenarios with varying degrees of post-divorce capital gain realization.

 Real Estate